-African catfish (Clarias gariepinus) is appreciated for its meat quality and taste in many countries in Africa, Europa and Asia.
-It was introduced in The Netherlands in the early 80’s of the last century as a promising candidate for Dutch aquaculture.
-From 1985 catfish was cultured commercially in The Netherlands.
+African catfish (Clarias gariepinus) is highly sought after for its meat quality and taste in many countries in Africa, Europa and Asia.
+It was introduced in The Netherlands in the early 1980s as a promising candidate for Dutch aquaculture.
+Since 1985, catfish have been cultured commercially in The Netherlands.

-Right from the start we were involved in the production of catfish fingerlings for the growing aquaculture sector in The Netherlands from our hatchery in Someren, The Netherlands.
+Right from the start, Aquaculture ID have been involved in the production of catfish fingerlings for the growing aquaculture sector in The Netherlands from our hatchery in Someren, The Netherlands.
 Our broodstock originated from wild strains from different regions in Africa and Israel.
-By selection on specific traits, like stress resistance, improved growth capacity and high filet percentage, using data obtained from customers, it was possible to develop the “Dutch Strain”.
+By selection on specific traits, such as stress resistance, improved growth capacity and high fillet percentage, using data obtained from customers, it was possible to develop the “Dutch Strain”.

-Our fish performs very well in RAS grow out farms as well as semi-flow through and pond systems.
-Its docile character allows the fish to quickly regain normal behavior after a stressor like grading.
+Our fish perform very well in RAS grow out farms as well as semi-flow through and pond systems.
+Its docile character allows the fish to quickly regain normal behaviour after stressors such as grading.

 Under optimal circumstances (RAS facility, using extruded diet 44% protein 12% fat) our fish show the following performance: